emvaized/selecton-extension/README.md

 **Change fetch interval for currency rates?**

-* Settings > Conversion > Rates update interval
+* "Settings > Conversion > Rates update interval"

-**Disable selection handles on the right and left?**

-* Settings > Text selection > Add selection drag handles

-**How to disable word snapping?**

-* Hold CTRL key while selecting text or modify selection with drag handle - in both cases text selection will not be snapped by word.
-To permanently disable word snapping, add website to word-snapping blacklist or uncheck:
-"Settings > Text selection > Snap text selection by word"
+This is set to "18" by default, because rates tend to not change drastically so often, and it is better to reduce load on free service we're using for fetching new rates.

 **Why extension doesn't work on new tab page?**
 * This is basic security limitation in most modern browsers.
-Browser extension could not execute it's scripts on new tab page (speed dial), as well as on service pages (`chrome://`, `about:`, etc.) and on extensions store.
+Browser extension could not execute it's scripts on new tab page (speed dial), as well as on service pages (`chrome://`, `about:`, etc.) and in extensions store.

 **Additional search buttons do not show on hovering Search button?**